 As for tools, you’ll need a tape measure, drill driver, trowel, hammer, and level.
 Once you have these, you’re ready to install!
 You don’t always need a professional, and if you’re into taking the DIY route, a corner shower is a perfect place to start.

 Usually, in the shape of an L to fit the corner, these types of showers can be custom made to fit the dimensions of your bathroom.
 If you don’t need this, you can purchase a pre-made corner shower online.
+The theme is universal, save space.
+Like modular tubs and showers, you have simple install process.
+Often only a few panels to install and placing the exterior glass or plastic.
+This shower is distinctly helpful for the DIY’er.

 Features of your standard corner shower include an enclosure of some sort, a shower head, and knobs.
 Their features are much like a standard tub, of course, just with an added enclosure to keep water out from your average bathroom floor.
 Some shower heads are removable for optimal cleaning convenience.
 Let’s get into the review, shall we?